Werewolf by Night: Publication history

 Issue #32 (August 1975) contains the first appearance of the Moon Knight.
 Jack Russell co-starred with Tigra in Giant-Size Creatures #1 (July 1974), which was the first appearance of Greer Grant Nelson as Tigra instead of as the Cat.
 That series was retitled Giant-Size Werewolf with its second issue.
 Jack Russell was dormant for most of the 1980s.
 The character's appearance was radically revamped in Moon Knight #29 (March 1983).
 He guest-starred in various issues of Spider-Woman, West Coast Avengers, and Doctor Strange: Sorcerer Supreme.
 The Werewolf by Night was later revived in the pages of Marvel Comics Presents, where he appeared irregularly from 1991 to 1993.
 He made regular appearances as a supporting cast member in the pages of Morbius: The Living Vampire from 1993 to 1995.
 A letters page in an issue of Morbius mentioned that a Werewolf by Night miniseries by Len Kaminski and James Fry was in the works, but the miniseries was never published.
 Werewolf by Night vol. 2 ran for six issues in 1998.
 The series was written by Paul Jenkins and penciled by Leonardo Manco.
 After the book's cancellation, the story was continued in the pages of Strange Tales, which also featured the Man-Thing.
 That volume of Strange Tales was canceled after only two issues due to poor sales.
 In early 2007, Marvel published a one-shot entitled Legion of Monsters: Werewolf by Night, with art by Greg Land.
 In January 2009, Jack Russell was featured in the four-issue limited series Dead of Night Featuring Werewolf by Night, from Marvel's mature readers MAX imprint.
 The series was written by Duane Swierczynski, with art by Mico Suayan.
-He was featured as a member of Morbius' Midnight Sons in Marvel Zombies 4 in 2009.
+He was featured as a member of the Midnight Sons team led by Morbius in Marvel Zombies 4 in 2009.